Housing, Heritage and Regeneration

 How this will meet our priorities

-- Delivering 65,000 new homes over the next five years to support economic growth
+- Delivering 10,000 to 13,000 new homes in the Leeds City Region per year to support economic growth

 Tackling the climate emergency